tizcoppoli/ms4-art-store/README.md

 ### UX - Five Planes Method

 #### 1. Strategy
-  The primary goal is to help the users making great ramen bowls and inspire them to upload and share their own creations with the community.
-The business goal is to sell the recipe book to the website's audience, and add more products over time.
+  The primary goal is to sell canvas to the visitors who are looking for something to decorate their home, or make a gift to someone really passionate about paintings.

 #### 2. Scope
   Everything should be easy to understand.
-There is a simple navigation bar.
-The user should be able to register, sign in, see a recipe, add a like and/or a comment, edit the profile and add new recipes.
+There is a simple navigation bar on the top.
+The user should be able to register, sign in, browse the products, add a product to the bag, and go to the checkout.

 #### 3. Structure
-  There is a home page which feature a great number or recipes, divided by categories, a callout to register, a subribe reminder and a link to purchase the recipe book.
-There is the page "Recipes" with all recipes and each recipe has an individual page with its details, picture, ingredients, preparation steps, and comments.
-The other main page is the user page, where it is possible to edit the user details, upload a new recipe and manage the other recipes.
+  There is a home page which all the details about the site, and the button to browse the products.
+There is product page with all the products and each has an individual page with its details, picture, price, description, and a button to add to the bag.
+From the bag the user can go the checkout page and made the purchase, edit the bag and update/remove products.
+The registered user can go to the profile page and update the personal information.

 #### 4. Skeleton
+  The site is made with django.
+There are differents custom django apps:
+  - home
+  - products
+  - checkout
+  - bag
+  - profile
-  There is a base template that is used for the navbar and the footer.
-Other templates are loaded into the main section of the base template for the home, recipe, user, login, register, edit pages.
-Each page have a different layout with common recurring elements.
+  Each app manage a specific function of the website.
+The templates are made with a base template that is used for the navbar and the footer.
+Each app has templates that extend the base template.
 Check the wireframes for more details.

 #### 5. Surface
   The website has a simple design with a few elemnts.
-The predominant color is orange and the font style is handwritten.
+The predominant colors are gold/black/white and the font style is handwritten and serif.
 Check the design section for more details.

 ### Design